Jean Barker, Baroness Trumpington: Ministerial office from the Lords

-The New Labour government therefore decided to appoint her an Extraordinary Baroness-in-Waiting from 1998, given her many years of experience at Court.
+Under the New Labour government Trumpington was created an Extraordinary Baroness-in-Waiting from 1998, given her many years of experience at Court.
 During the Labour government, she was consistently on the side of traditionalists.
 She voted often in favour of university tuition fees and raising the cap to £9,000; opposed constitutional reform, telling the Lords that she believed in the first-past-the-post system; and against the ban on fox hunting.
 Lady Trumpington was broadly in favour of Brexit, particularly the diminution of EU integration.
 She voted against the bill to make a referendum necessary to transfer powers back from EU to UK.
 Trumpington remained a principled opponent of soft measures on crime.
 Consistently supportive of tough measures, she was appointed Trustee of Crimestoppers in 2004.
 This tied in closely with ongoing visitations to Pentonville Prison, as Crimestoppers' emphasis was specific to schoolchildren and youth offending.
 She opposed "walking free" and community sentencing; her disarming charm when discoursing about conditions in Britain's jails alerted the Lords perspective on the significance of public participation in crime reduction initiatives.

 Her sense of order, propriety and taste got her into trouble: mocked by a Labour peeress for commenting on the drab and dishevelled appearance of the House of Lords, she more than once appeared a martinet for insisting on "dress code".
 On another occasion she gave a V-sign to Lord King of Bridgwater in the House of Lords, 10 November 2011 when he referred to her advanced age during a Remembrance Day debate.

 When she tried to debate the "plight of rural veterinary practices", the peeress pretended to be deaf: she had long railed against the most absurd forms of political correctness.
 In 2000–01, she was made President of the South of England Agricultural Show, taking the opportunity to promote animal health, a cause for which she had in 1995 been awarded an Honorary Membership of the British Veterinary Association, in response to her work in that ministry.
 Declining rural practices was caused directly by the government's farming policies; the yawning gap between policy and practice exposed weaknesses in the EFRACOM report.
 She had initiated the debate on 24 June 2004, and was widely praised for so doing.
 Throughout her career, she was notable for having raised uncomfortable truths about topics most politicians have avoided, such as the plight of women in prisons, or the fate of single mothers with mental health issues.

 In December 2012, she acknowledged the campaign for the government to give official recognition to the work of Alan Turing.
 In a letter to the Daily Telegraph, the signatories, including Stephen Hawking, the physicist; Lord Rees, the astronomer royal; and Sir Paul Nurse, the president of the Royal Society, called on Prime Minister David Cameron to support a pardon for Turing's 1952 conviction for homosexuality.
 Trumpington worked at Bletchley Park during the war at the same time as Turing, commenting only on his presence.